markojukic/gopyjson/README.md

 ### Easily define your JSON types
 Python is well known for its expressiveness, so you will be able to define complex objects and customize how they are parsed in only a few lines of code.
 ### Speed
-When comparing the speeed of unmarshalling JSON into a Go struct, gopyjson was **4x faster** than other popular parsers, and **13x faster** than `encoding/json`.
+When comparing the speed of unmarshaling JSON into a Go struct, gopyjson was **4x faster** than other popular parsers, and **13x faster** than `encoding/json`.
 The difference depends on the dataset, see [Benchmarks](#benchmarks) for more details.
 ### Extensible, with support for many types
 Most of the native Go types are supported.
-Using this module, it is possible to generate parsers for variable type arrays like `["8552.90000","0.03190270",1559347203.7998,"s","m",""]`, and unmarshall them into a Go struct.
+Using this module, it is possible to generate parsers for variable type arrays like `["8552.90000","0.03190270",1559347203.7998,"s","m",""]`, and unmarshal them into a Go struct.
 Parser functions follow a very simple pattern, so it's very easy to define new parsers for other scenarios.
 ## Examples
-We will use an example of [order book](https://en.wikipedia.org/wiki/Order_book) update on the cryptocurrency exchange FTX.
+We will use an example of an [order book](https://en.wikipedia.org/wiki/Order_book) update on the cryptocurrency exchange FTX.
 ```json
 {
     "channel": "orderbook",